Recent advances in hole-spin qubits

 Here, the growth of off-diagonal matrix elements was found to dominate over the energy denominators, leading to a monotonic dependence with gate field \cite{Coish20}.

 \emph{Nanowires.} The case of one-dimensional systems is less straightforward to discuss since, assuming a confining potential $V(y,z)$ (with holes free to move along $x$), a factorization analogous to the 2D case does not happen at $k_x=0$.
 It is therefore necessary to consider in detail how all values of $J_z$ enter the low-energy eigenstates.
 Nevertheless, several general points discussed above are still valid.
-While doubly degenerate subbands are obtained in the absence of a suitable inversion-symmetry mechanism, a finite splitting can be generated either by lack of bulk inversion symmetry or through an external gate field, e.g., described by a term $eV(z) =e E_z z$ in Eq.~(\ref{Henv_funct}).
+A finite spin-orbit coupling in the 1D subbands can be generated either by lack of bulk inversion symmetry or through an asymmetric external gate field, e.g., described by a term $eV(z) =e E_z z$ in Eq.~(\ref{Henv_funct}).
 In the important case of Si and Ge nanowires, the former type (Dresselhaus spin-orbit interaction) is absent in the bulk, and the main spin-orbit mechanism is expected to be of the Rashba type.
 However, in contrast to quantum wells, where the Rashba spin-orbit coupling is cubic in momentum [see Eq.~\eqref{Hsoc}], for nanowires it depends linearly on $k_x$.